colelawrence/programming-language-diagnostics-error-examples/docs/features/router-adaptors.md

 ## Overview

-The router system provides a transport-agnostic way to communicate with the pathfinder backend.
+The router system provides a transport-agnostic way to communicate with the Rust backend (editor or pathfinder).
 You can seamlessly switch between WASM (in-browser) and WebSocket (server-side) transports using adaptors.

 ## Architecture